Kylie Jenner’s String Bikini Paparazzi Photos Are Creeping People Out

 — Daily Mail Celebrity (@DailyMailCeleb) August 11, 2019

-Many comments came in suggesting that viewers found Kylie to be bizarre-looking.
-Hurtful words were used, but they seemed to be the package for the delivery of a simple message – namely, that the newspaper’s viewers continue to find Kylie’s face and body a touch alarming.
-Accusations of plastic surgery were plentiful: while one popular comment called Kylie “deformed,” another likened the star to a “centaur.”
+Many comments suggested that readers found Kylie’s body to be bizarre-looking.
+Hurtful words were used to get across the message that the newspaper’s readers continue to find Kylie’s face and body a bit alarming.
+Accusations of plastic surgery were plentiful.
+While one popular comment called Kylie “deformed,” another likened the star to a “centaur.”

 “Weirdest body ever,” one fan wrote with others agreeing.